DomainDrivenArchitecture/dda-managed-vm/README.md

 This crate works with:
  * pallet 0.9
- * clojure 1.9
+ * clojure 1.10
- * xubuntu 18.04.3 or ubuntu18 DockerImage with curl gnupg2 apt-utils sudo installed.
+ * xubuntu 20.04 or ubuntu DockerImage with curl gnupg2 apt-utils sudo installed.

 ## Features